-This is an informed-consent document which has been prepared to help your surgeon inform you about dermabrasion, its risks, and alternative treatments.
+This is an informed-consent document that has been prepared to help inform you concerning facelift surgery, its risks, as well as alternative treatment(s).

 It is important that you read this information carefully and completely.
-Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by your surgeon.
+Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by your surgeon and agreed upon by you.